 Sleep disorders must be diagnosed by a doctor.
 If you suspect that you may have sleep apnea or another sleep disorder, the doctor will probably recommend that you undergo a sleep study.
 He or she will make their diagnosis based on the results of that.

 Sleep apnea is typically treated by the wearing of a mask that’s attached to a forced-air machine.
 This is called CPAP – continuous positive airway pressure.
 While an effective treatment, these devices are cumbersome, and many people who have been diagnosed with sleep apnea have trouble using them.

 When to Call the Dentist for Sleep Apnea

-There may be another solution as close as your dentist’s office here in Los Gatos.
+There may be another solution as close as your dentist’s office in San Jose.
 A sleep orthotic custom-made by your dentist that you wear in your mouth while you sleep, can help keep your jaws positioned correctly so you can breathe freely.